Grants

 Amount: $20000

-This projects looks to take advantage of the extensive scalable computational resources provided by cloud computing to use large administrative datasets and machine learning techniques to help inform policies that will help reduce the date: amount of students that drop out of school in developing countries.
+This projects looks to take advantage of the extensive scalable computational resources provided by cloud computing to use large administrative datasets and machine learning techniques to help inform policies that will help reduce the amount of students that drop out of school in developing countries.

 -